danigb/music.kit/README.md

 - Small and fast
 - Modular: each functionallity has its own module (all integrated in music.kit).
 Require the functions you need.
 - Different notations: scientific notation by default.
 Use other easily.
 - Documented: all public functions are documented inside the code.
-Aside the generated documentation (in API.md file), how to guides are provided in readme.
+Aside the generated documentation (in API.md file) a 'how to' guides (in GUIDE.md) are provided for each module.
 - Learneable: since all the modules share the same philosophy is easy to work with them.
 - Tested: carefully tested with coverage support.
 Codeclimate statistics.
 - Advanced features: chord and scale detection, binary sets, chord progressions, key signatures...